okbreathe/redux-api-resources/README.md

 // Put the fetch status into a busy state actions.fetchStart()

-// Put the fetch status into a success state.
+// Put the fetch status into a success state
-// Merge the meta data into the existing meta.
+// Merge the meta data into the existing meta
-// Payload is assumed to be one or more resource bojects and will be merged into the collection. actions.fetchSuccess(payload, meta)
+// Payload is assumed to be one or more resource bojects and will be merged into the collection actions.fetchSuccess(payload, meta)

-// Put the fetch status into a failure state.
+// Put the fetch status into a failure state
-// Merge the meta data into the existing meta.
+// Merge the meta data into the existing meta
 // Payload is assumed to be error data and will be available on fetch status object actions.fetchFailure(payload, meta)